ayoayco/blog/privacy.md

 To protect your personal information, we take reasonable precautions and follow industry best practices to make sure it is not inappropriately lost, misused, accessed, disclosed, altered or destroyed.

-We do not have SSL on our website because we only gather personal information through third party providers such as MailChimp for email subscriptions and Google Analytics for tracking the website traffic.
+We do not have SSL on our website because we don't gather personal information.
+As of 22th of March, 2023, we removed any form of tracking traffic on this blog.

-### COOKIES
+### COOKIES and ANALYTICS

-Third party providers are using cookies to gather personal data through our website.
-This is for when you subscribe to our emails or news letters (MailChimp) and when you visit the website (Google Analytics).
+We don't track analytics as of 22th of March, 2023.
+We also removed all JS that uses cookies.

 ----